There are more than 50 airports in Norway, making even the northernmost communities accessible by plane.

-The main international Norwegian airports are in Oslo, Bergen, Stavanger, Tromsø, Trondheim, Ålesund, Haugesund and Sandefjord.
+The main international airports in Norway are in Oslo, Bergen, Stavanger, Tromsø, Trondheim, Ålesund, Haugesund and Sandefjord.
 Find more information about airports in Norway.

 Norway is the country in Europe with the most airline trips per capita, and the routes from Oslo to Trondheim, Bergen, and Stavanger are all amongst the ten busiest in Europe.

 Modern conveniences have made it much easier to get around in Norway.
 These days, trains, boats, roads, and a network of small airports are all making it quite practical to see any part of the country.

 Keep calm and drive on.
 Driving a car is perhaps one of the best ways to experience Norway at your own pace.

 Every city and town in Norway has a local bus service, and there is an extensive network of express coaches throughout the country.